NAMOur WorkProgramsLeadership ConsortiumHealth Care Artificial Intelligence Code of Conduct

 Toward a Code of Conduct Framework for Artificial Intelligence in Health, Health Care, and Biomedical Science

-The Artificial Intelligence Code of Conduct (AICC) project is a pivotal initiative of the National Academy of Medicine (NAM), aimed at providing a guiding framework to ensure that AI algorithms and their application in health, health care, and biomedical science perform accurately, safely, reliably, and ethically in the service of better health for all.
-Stewarded by the NAM Leadership Consortium, the project will yield a pioneering harmonized AI Code of Conduct framework to serve as a starting point of reference for follow-on testing, validation, monitoring, and continuous improvement.
-This project represents a unique opportunity for national leaders across disciplines to work together to advance trustworthy artificial intelligence in health, health care, and biomedical science.
+The Artificial Intelligence Code of Conduct (AICC) project is a pivotal initiative of the NAM, aimed at providing a guiding framework to ensure that AI algorithms and their application in health, health care, and biomedical science perform accurately, safely, reliably, and ethically in the service of better health for all.

 People are scared of dying, they’re scared of losing their mom, they’re scared of not being able to parent and walk their child down the aisle.
 How can we start using the power of these tools, not through a lens of fear and reluctance, but to create a culture change from ‘doctor knows best’ or ‘patient knows best’ to ‘person powered by AI knows best’?